'I represent a country that’s proud to be known as mother of democracy': PM Modi at UNGA | Politics

 'I represent a country that’s proud to be known as mother of democracy': PM Modi at UNGA

-Prime Minister Narendra Modi on Saturday said that he represents a country which is proud to be known as the mother of democracy and cited his own rise from a tea seller at a railway station to that as prime minister to underscore the strength of Indias democracy.Addressing the high-level United Nations General Assembly session here, Modi said We have had a great tradition of democracy that goes back to thousands of years.I represent a country that is proud to be known as the mother of democracy.
+This is the best example of a vibrant democracy, Prime Minister Modi said.The strength of our democracy is demonstrated by the fact that a little boy who at one time used to help his father at his tea stall at a railway station is today addressing the United Nations General Assembly for the fourth time as prime minister of India, he said.I will soon have spent 20 years serving my countrymen as head of government.

-Prime Minister Narendra Modi on Saturday said that he represents a country which is proud to be known as the mother of democracy and cited his own rise from a tea seller at a railway station to that as prime minister to underscore the strength of India's democracy.
+Prime Minister Narendra Modi on Saturday said that he represents a country that is proud to be known as the mother of democracy and cited his own rise from a tea seller at a railway station too that as prime minister to underscore the strength of India's democracy.

 Addressing the high-level United Nations General Assembly session here, Modi said: "We have had a great tradition of democracy that goes back to thousands of years".